GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 [Here is the link to the GitHub repo](https://github.com/WICG/portals/tree/master/demos/portal-embed-demo) which you can play around with.
 Be creative and have fun!!

 ## Use cases and the plan
-I hope you liked this brief tour of Portals!
+Hope you liked this brief tour of Portals!
 We can’t wait to see what you can come up with.
 For instance, you might want to start using Portals for non-trivial navigations such as: pre-rendering the page for your best-seller product from a product category listing page.

 Another important thing to know is that Portals can be used in cross-origin navigations, just like iframes.
 So, if you have multiple websites that cross reference one another, you can also use Portals to create seamless navigations between two different websites.
 This cross-origin use case is very unique to Portals, and can even improve the user experience of SPAs.

+## Feedback welcome
-Note that Portals are still in early stages so not everything is working yet (that’s why it’s behind an experimental flag).
+Portals are still in early stages so not everything is working yet (that’s why it’s behind an experimental flag).
 That said, it’s ready for early experimentation in Chrome Canary.
 Feedback from the community is crucial to the design of new APIs, so please try it out and tell us what you think!
 You can check the current limitations on [the Chromium bug tracker](https://bugs.chromium.org/p/chromium/issues/detail?id=957836) and if you have any feature requests, or feedback, please head over to the [WICG GitHub repo](https://github.com/WICG/portals/issues).